grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 channel.Received(1).Close();
 ```

-This assertion fails because our current implementation of the `ApplyTo()` method is:
+This assertion fails because my current implementation of the `ApplyTo()` method is:

 ```csharp
 _channel.Open();